bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:33:04

 It's still operational, though.
-Some other wallets had to completely shut off because, you know, they weren't so keen on full RBF and the DeGens definitely solved that debate.
+Some other wallets had to completely shut off because, you know, they weren't so keen on full RBF and the degens definitely solved that debate.

 NVK: 01:33:19